a-hamza-r/portfolio/README.md

 flask run
 ```

 The website will be available at a local address that will be displayed in the terminal, something like http://127.0.0.1:5000/.
-Copy and paste this address in your browser to view the website.
+Copy and paste the provided address in your browser to view the website (do not use the above one, it is only an example).

 ## Making Changes